 - Tyndall effect LED optic built-in gives verification of true colloidal silver.

 - PyraMed KT1 nanosilver maker designed and manufactured in the United Kingdom.

 - Innovative design.

 By using distilled water and high purity silver electrodes, a form of colloidal silver is produced known as Aquasilver.
-The current flowing between the electrodes, the current flowing depends on the dimensions of the cell and the conductivity of the liquid.
-The cell dimensions and the applied voltage are stored as constants in an embedded equation written in C code which forms part of the firmware design.
+The current flowing between the electrodes depends on the dimensions of the cell and the conductivity of the liquid.
+The cell dimensions are stored as constants in C code which forms part of the firmware design.

 Read the complete article at Ezine Articles